AndersDeath/diary2/000-current.md

 # 20 June - Donnerstag - Berlin - Hamburg - 637 Tag der Einwanderung - Warm Cloudy

 I am writing it from train to Hamburg.
 In 20 minutes I will be there.
 It's nice.
 Also it's my firt lonely trip to some place.
+I will be alone in hotel and I am only one in the carrier.